 14.1.2.
-If, and only if, the breakdown or accident or incident is due to our negligence or wilful default then we will not charge you for the cost of recovery and/or repair (if any).
+If, and only if, the breakdown or accident or incident is due to our negligence or wilful default then we will not charge you for the recovery and/or repair (if any).

-Should we consider that the breakdown is caused by the negligence or deliberate misuse or if loss of or damage to the Vehicle arises as a result of a breach of the Contract by you and/or any additional Driver and/or any unauthorised driver then you will be responsible for and will pay to us the cost of the repair of the Vehicle (if there is damage and/or loss caused to the Vehicle) and a fee for recovery of the Vehicle plus a towing charge per mile (if applicable) at the rates set out in section 12 above and your liability will not be capped at the Excess amount.
+Should we consider that the breakdown is caused by the negligence or deliberate misuse or if loss of or damage to the Vehicle arises as a result of a breach of the Contract by you and/or any additional Driver and/or any unauthorised driver then you will be liable to pay the sums set out in section 12 above and your liability will not be capped at the Excess amount.

 14.2.
 In case of an accident or incident

 14.2.1.
 If there is an accident/incident you or any authorised driver must tell us immediately on 0800 0280 999.
-If you don’t do so, or you continue to use the Vehicle, then you are responsible for any loss and/or damage caused to the Vehicle or to a third party resulting from the use of the Vehicle or to a third party and for all applicable charges associated with such loss and/or damage together with a damage administration fee for each incident.
+If you don’t do so, or you continue to use the Vehicle, then you are responsible for any loss and/or damage caused to the Vehicle or to a third party resulting from the use of the Vehicle as well as all applicable charges set out in the Tariff Guide.

 14.2.2.
-Should we consider that the accident or incident is caused by the negligence, deliberate misuse or a breach of the Contract by you and/or any additional Driver and/or any unauthorised driver and/or our collision damage waiver does not apply or is invalidated as a result of an act or omission (please see the Insurance and Protection provisions set out in section 25 below for further information as to when our collision damage waiver applies and when it is invalidated) then we reserve the right to recharge the cost of recovery and/or repair in full to you and you will be liable to pay the sums set out in section 12 above.
+Should we consider that the accident or incident is caused by the negligence, deliberate misuse or a breach of the Contract by you and/or any additional Driver and/or any unauthorised driver and/or our collision damage waiver does not apply or is invalidated as a result of an act or omission (please see the Insurance and Protection provisions set out in section 25 below for further information as to when our collision damage waiver applies and when it is invalidated) then we reserve the right to recharge the cost of recovery in full to you and you will be liable to pay the sums set out in section 12 above.